 Not this time.

 Because this time you’re going to be armed with the same tips and tricks that all professional speakers, trainers, and C-Level Executives use when starting out.

 It goes without saying that speaking to many people at the same time out trumps talking with individuals on a 1-on-1 basis.

 One could argue that it takes the same amount of work talking to 50 people as it does when talking to one person.
-So being a confident public speaker is an invaluable skill to have, no matter what career path, or business you chose.
+So being a confident public speaker is an invaluable skill to have, no matter what career path, or

 1) Research Your Topic

 Before you step out onto that stage, make sure you know your topic inside out.
 In other words, research your topic thoroughly.
 In your speech, be sure to address universal problems your audience will have concerns about.

 Do not attempt to wing it.
 The audience will see right through you, so that’s one of the worst things you can do.